West Kennet Long Barrow: Context

-The Cotswold-Severn Tombs
+The Cotswold-Severn tombs

 Across Western Europe, the Early Neolithic marked the first period in which humans built monumental structures in the landscape.
 These structures included chambered long barrows, rectangular or oval earthen tumuli with a chamber built into one end.
 Some chambers were made of timber, and others using large stones, now known as "megaliths".
 Long barrows often served as tombs, housing the dead within their chamber.
 Bodies were rarely buried alone in the Early Neolithic, instead being interred in collective burials with other members of their community.
-These chambered tombs were built all along the Western European seaboard during the Early Neolithic, from southeastern Spain up to southern Sweden, taking in most of the British Isles; the architectural tradition was introduced to Britain from continental Europe in the first half of the fourth millennium BCE.
+These chambered tombs were built all along the Western European seaboard during the Early Neolithic, from south-eastern Spain up to southern Sweden, taking in most of the British Isles; the architectural tradition was introduced to Britain from continental Europe in the first half of the fourth millennium BCE.
 Although there are stone buildings—like Göbekli Tepe in modern Turkey—which predate them, the chambered long barrows constitute humanity's first widespread tradition of construction using stone.

 The archaeologists Joshua Pollard and Andrew Reynolds noted that by the mid-fourth millennium BC, the landscape around Avebury "was being stealthily transformed".

 Around thirty Early Neolithic long barrows are known from the uplands of northern Wiltshire, 17 of which were definitely or probably chambered, the others being unchambered.
 There may have been more than this during the Early Neolithic, with various examples having been destroyed by agricultural activity over the intervening millennia.
 The survivors are distributed across an area of northern Wiltshire measuring about 20 kilometres by 15 kilometres, centred near Avebury.

 Their landscape locations vary; some are in valley bottoms, others are on hilltops or on the slopes of hills.
 Intervisibility between them does not appear to have been a relevant factor in their placement, as many have restricted views and may have been surrounded by woodland.
 Many of those which have been excavated show evidence for having been placed on sites that had already witnessed human activity, such as clearance, cultivation, or occupation.
 Pollard and Reynolds suggested that this indicated "a genuine attempt to draw upon the past associations of particular places".